solidfire/solidfire-cli/README.md

 --username

-Unique username for this account.(May be 1 to 64 characters in length).
+Unique username for this account.
+(May be 1 to 64 characters in length).

 --initiatorsecret

-CHAP secret to use for the initiator.Should be 12-16 characters long and impenetrable.The CHAP initiator secrets must be unique and cannot be the same as the target CHAP secret.If not specified, a random secret is created.
+CHAP secret to use for the initiator.
+Should be 12-16 characters long and impenetrable.
+The CHAP initiator secrets must be unique and cannot be the same as the target CHAP secret.
+If not specified, a random secret is created.

 --targetsecret

-CHAP secret to use for the target (mutual CHAP authentication).Should be 12-16 characters long and impenetrable.The CHAP target secrets must be unique and cannot be the same as the initiator CHAP secret.If not specified, a random secret is created.
+CHAP secret to use for the target (mutual CHAP authentication).
+Should be 12-16 characters long and impenetrable.
+The CHAP target secrets must be unique and cannot be the same as the initiator CHAP secret.
+If not specified, a random secret is created.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### getbyid ####
 Command: